 Teaching Leave It:

-- Once he backs off of your hand, click (or mark with “yes”) and treat with something from your other hand or a dish close by.
-Repeat this until your dog is backing off your hand quickly.
+- Wait for him to look at you or even just look away from the treat then click (or mark with “yes”) and treat with something from your other hand or a dish close by.

 - Now, wait for your dog to not only back off the treat but also to LOOK AT YOU.
 Then click (at the look) & treat.
 You may use a “kissy” sound (the international signal for “look at me”!) here to get him to look at you if needed.